monja119/Demo-Danger-Snake-game/README.md

     Quit : Escape

 RULE :
-    Nor to fast nor to slow to move, if not you lose
+    Nor to fast nor to slow to move, if not, you lose !